 To make this Easy Banana Spinach Protein Smoothie recipe, you’ll need:

-If you like this smoothie recipe, here are more delicious ways to get your smoothie fix:
+If you like this protein smoothie recipe, here are more delicious ways to get your smoothie fix:

 Hosting a group for brunch?
 Serve a round of these adorable Cherry Almond Smoothie Shooters.